franckya/blog-researches/index.md

-Welcome to Yannick Djomo blog!
+## Welcome to Yannick Djomo blog!

 You are all welcome to connect with me and contribute to my researches.

-You can use the [editor on GitHub](https://github.com/franckya/blog-researches/edit/gh-pages/index.md) to maintain and preview the content of my website in Markdown files.
+You can use the [editor](https://github.com/franckya/blog-researches/edit/gh-pages/index.md) to maintain and preview the content of my website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### What is new to Opennms?

 ```System Requirements:

 Java 11: OpenNMS Horizon 29 runs on JDK 11.

 PostgreSQL 10 or higher: Horizon 29 requires any supported version of PostgreSQL from 10 up to (and including) 14.